datacenter/aci-tac-scripts/collect TacOutput/README.md

-# Collect tacOutput
+# Collect TacOutput
-If your ACI fabric is running 5.2+,
+For ACI fabrics on versions 5.2+, the
 [trigger tacoutput](https://www.cisco.com/c/en/us/support/docs/cloud-systems-management/application-policy-infrastructure-controller-apic/214520-guide-to-collect-tech-support-and-tac-re.html#anc13)
-should be used on an APIC to collect the extended faults, events and audit+ logs
+command should be used on an APIC to collect the extended faults, events, audits and other large record keeping objects.

-For ACI fabrics on pre-5.2, this `collect tacOutput` script can be used to collect extended fault, events and audit+ logs.
+For ACI fabrics on pre-5.2 versions, this `collect TacOutput` script can be used to collect extended faults, events, audits and other large record keeping objects.

 # Usage

 ## Quickstart

-1. Copy the script onto a customer APIC `/tmp`
+1. Copy the script onto `/tmp` of a APIC
 2. Change permissions of the script:
 ```
 apic# chmod 755 /tmp/collectTacOutput.sh